 This is one of the reasons why I found coaching to be so transformational and why I am passionate about the power of coaching when it comes to helping clients and patients develop tools which will allow them to make permanent changes.

 For a limited time only, I am offering a free 20-minute discovery session.
 I’d love to hear what you’re up to this year.
 Just send me an email at firstname.lastname@example.org to check in and let me know what you are up to.
-If you would like to schedule an appointment simply let me know and a member of my team will get back to you with
+If you would like to schedule an appointment simply let me know and a member of my team will get back to you with my availability.

 Until next time